vidhi-github/stocksPredictorModel/README.md

 Pass ARIMA residuals to LSTM
 Combine outputs for final prediction

+✅ Advantage:
-✅ Advantage: Improves accuracy by leveraging both statistical and deep learning insights 🚀 Particularly useful for financial data with mixed linear and non-linear characteristics
+🚀 Improves accuracy by leveraging both statistical and deep learning insights.

+🚀 Particularly useful for financial data with mixed linear and non-linear characteristics.

 ##🛠️ Tech Stack